orbitinghail/graft/DESIGN.md

 Finally there are 72 bits of random noise allowing up to `2^72` Gids to be generated per millisecond.

-# MetaStore
+# Metastore
 A service which stores Volume metadata including the log of segments per Volume.
 This service is also responsible for coordinating GC, authn, authz, and background tasks.

-## MetaStore Storage
+## Metastore Storage

-The MetaStore will store it's data in a key value store.
+The Metastore will store it's data in a key value store.
 For now we will use object storage directly.
 Each commit to a volume will be a separate file, stored in a way that makes it easy for downstream consumers to quickly get up to date.

 ## Storage Layout